timveil/hive-jdbc-driver/README.md

 * difficult to embed in applications and 3rd party tools like DbViz, etc.

 ### Benefits
-* Extremely limited Hive/Hadoop dependencies thus greatly trimming the dependency graph and size
+* Extremely dependency graph thus trimming the jar size and complexity
+* Only dependency on Hive project is the *.thrift file that it defines.  all thrift client code is compiled directly in this project.
 * No UGI
 * Simplified implementation
 * Better documentation